-Who doesn’t love cobbler?
+This is not a traditional Persian recipe, although it borrows some flavor cues from the region.
+It’s a cobbler.
+And who doesn’t love cobbler?
 Sweet, simple, mostly fruit.
-And if you’re a novice baker, like I am, hard to screw up.
+And if you’re a novice baker (like I am), hard to screw up.

-Here, we take what we love about the traditional apple cobbler – the sweet, the tart, the spice – and then build on and magnify those flavors.
-We trade out simple white sugar for complex fruity dark jaggery.
+Here, we take everything great about the traditional apple cobbler – the sweet, the tart, the spice – and then build on and amplify those flavors.
+We trade out simple white sugar for complex dark jaggery.
 We punch up traditional cinnamon with bright orange blossom water and peppery Grains of Paradise.
 We deepen the whole affair with just enough – but not too much! – pomegranate molasses and blackstrap molasses.
 If we get our proportions just right, we intensify, but not overpower.
 You still taste the apples.

 Makes enough for 12 Preheat oven to 350